mderriey/EntityFramework.Docs/entity-framework/core/modeling/entity-properties.md

 ## Column collations

 > [!NOTE]
-> This feature is being introduced in EF Core 5.0, which is still in preview.
+> This feature is introduced in EF Core 5.0.

 A collation can be defined on text columns, determining how they are compared and ordered.
 For example, the following configures a SQL Server column to be case-insensitive: